-Wells Fargo Investment Institute is home to 200 investment professionals focused on investment strategy, asset allocation, portfolio management, manager reviews, and alternative investments.
+Wells Fargo Investment Institute is home to more than 145 investment professionals focused on investment strategy, asset allocation, portfolio management, manager reviews, and alternative investments.
 Its mission is to deliver timely, actionable advice that can help investors achieve their financial goals.